Adopting Sidecar Containers

 You should ensure that the feature gate is enabled for the API server(s) within the control plane and for all nodes.

-One of the ways to check the feature gate enablement is running a command like this:
+One of the ways to check the feature gate enablement is to run a command like this:

 Check for 3rd party tooling and mutating webhooks